LucasShaffer/nfc_attendance/README.md

 ```
 sudo apt-get install nginx
 ```
-We will now need to create a folder for the webserver with the following command.
+We can also install the PHP packages that we need at this point with the following.
 ```
-sudo mkdir /var/www
+sudo apt-get install php7.0-fpm
 ```
 Now we will need to edit the configuration file.
 Open this file with the following command.
 ```
 sudo nano /etc/nginx/sites-available/default
 ```
-Once this file is open we need to change it to look like the following
+Once this file is open we need to change it to look like the following and make sure there is only one 'root';
 ```
 server {
         #listen   80; ## listen for ipv4; this line is default and implied